brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ During this talk, we'll mainly work with this piece of code.
 It's taken from a package I wrote at Spatie.

-^ Currently, the font configuration of this code is the following
+^ Currently, the font configuration in this example is the following

 ---